|Sculpture by Etienne LeRoux [Public Domain] Source: https://upload.wikimedia.org/wikipedia/commons/9/92/Louis_Braille_by_%C3%89tienne_Leroux.jpg|

 Louis Braille was an interesting guy.
-He invented braille, which you've probably heard of, and raphigraphy, which you probably haven't heard of.
+He invented braille, a system of reading and writing for the blind, which you've probably heard of.
+He also invented raphigraphy, which you probably haven't heard of.
 Raphigraphy, a method he invented in his late years, is a way for the blind to write to the sighted and vice-versa.
-Let's get started with his life.

 In 1816, good news came to young Braille.
 Charles Barbier, a war captain, had invented a new method of writing using dots and dashes to be used at night among the soldiers.
 It was a good idea but was difficult to learn, and Braille analyzed the flaws in it: there were no punctuation marks, no musical notations, and it took hundreds of dots and dashes to make just one sentence.